cmboell/learning-journal/Discussion.md

 ## Why Use Markdown
 - Markdown is a fun and simple way to write code and build websites
-- Easier to learn than most other web-based languages -Can work seamlessly with other coding languages
+- Easier to learn than most other web-based languages
+- Can work seamlessly with other coding languages
--Good for beginners
+- Good for beginners

 [Return to main page](/README.md)